 Zion Welsh Calvinistic Methodist Chapel, Park Avenue, Oswestry

 Zion chapel is a well maintained building with its own burial ground attached.
 The chapel was built in 1868 at a cost of £1400.
 An additional building, comprising a schoolroom, vestry and chapel house was erected at the back of the present building in 1893, at a right-angle to the chapel.
-These opened in January 1894, and the architect & builder was Mr Thomas James of Oswestry.
+These opened on 11th January 1894, and the architect & builder was Mr Thomas James of Oswestry.
 There is no commemorative stone on the chapel but there was a board outside in 2004, saying that there were services held there on alternate Sundays.
-The congregation still meet there in 2013.
+The congregation still meet there in 2019.
 The congregation built their first small chapel on the Welsh Walls in 1814.
 When this became too small for the congregation, a new chapel was built which was opened on 6th July 1836 in Gatacre Place.
 The new chapel was described variously as a "substantial stone structure" of "imposing appearance" and as "built of brick with a stuccoed front", and "the interior arrangements have a neat appearance", It seated 350 worshippers.
 In 1851 there were 103 worshippers at their morning service and 139 at their evening one, together with 73 Sunday Scholars.

 Grid ref: SJ 286296